Morxos/wasmweavercode/README.md

 - Overview of currently supported instructions, concepts, and extensions
 - Basic setup and evaluation guides for experiments
-- The custom gymnasium environment
+- Short summary of the custom gymnasium environment

 ### Supported Instructions & Extensions